-The Authority does not generally invest in equity shares but does have holdings of Treasury Bills.
-The Authority is consequently exposed to gains or losses arising from movements in the prices of these instruments should it wish to sell them before their maturity date.
-The Treasury Bills are all classified as 'Investment at amortised cost', meaning that all movements in price will impact on gains and losses recognised in income and expenditure in the surplus or deficit on the provision of services.
-There has been no major change in interest rate expectation between the date on which the securities were acquired and the Balance Sheet date, the carrying value thus equates to the fair value of the Treasury Bills.
+The Authority does not generally invest in equity shares but has had holdings of Treasury Bills.
+The Authority was consequently exposed to gains or losses arising from movements in the prices of these instruments should they have wished to sell them before their maturity date.
+The Treasury Bills would be classified as 'Investment at amortised cost', meaning that all movements in price will impact on gains and losses recognised in income and expenditure in the surplus or deficit on the provision of services.
+There was no major change in interest rate expectation between the date on which the securities were acquired and the Balance Sheet date, and the carrying value thus would have equated to the fair value of the Treasury Bills.
 It is the Authority's current policy not to trade the securities before their maturity date unless there are exceptional circumstances.